Miaoyu-scu/miaoyu-scu.github.io/_pages/about.md

   - /about.html
 ---

-Miao Yu is a Ph.D.
-Candidate specializing in Internet and New Media at the School of Literature and Journalism, Sichuan University.
-Her research focuses on the intersection of digital platforms, urban space, and everyday knowledge.
-Currently, she is investigating the "everyday knowledge landscape" on the Xiaohongshu platform, examining how digital ecosystems reshape contemporary social practices.
+Hello！I am **Miao Yu**, a doctoral student at the College of Literature and Journalism at Sichuan University.

+My research primarily lies at the intersection of **Science and Technology Studies (STS)**, **media studies**, **platform studies**, and **urban studies**.

+As a qualitative researcher, I am dedicated to exploring how technological infrastructures and media practices shape spatial dynamics and everyday life.
+My current doctoral research focuses on the spatial and social implications of urban infrastructures, utilizing the Tianfu Greenway in Chengdu as a primary case study to examine the interplay between space, media, and society.

 Education
 ======